Paste your Google Webmaster Tools verification code here Skip to main content

 AGS Mini Merlin

-If there is a dangerous build-up of gas or unsafe levels of carbon monoxide at the sensor, this device can shut off the gas supply via a gas safety valve and/or a gas fire appliance.
-A code requirement in Florida, Georgia & Texas.
+If there is a dangerous build-up of gas or unsafe levels of carbon monoxide at the sensor, this device can shut off the gas supply via a gas safety valve and/or a gas fire appliance, serving as a critical carbon monoxide boiler shut off solution.
+This is a code requirement in Florida, Georgia, and Texas.

-This device has additional features for resetting systems, as well as audible and visual alarms – it can also be integrated with a Building Management System (BMS).
-For further information on our Mini Merlin refer to our datasheets or alternatively contact our offices today.
+This device features additional functionalities, including the ability to reset systems and provide both audible and visual alarms.
+It can also be integrated with a Building Management System (BMS).
+For a comprehensive Carbon Monoxide Safety System that includes CO Detection Interlock capabilities, look no further than the Mini Merlin CO Interlock.
+Refer to our datasheets or contact our offices today.

 Plug & Play Installation – Pre-Programmed Inputs & Outputs